-- 1. In the Power Systems Resource area, select the managed system in which you are exchanging a part. - 2.
-Select one of the following options: - If you are replacing a part that is not part of a serviceable event from the Actions menu, expand Service and Support > Hardware > Exchange FRU. - If you are exchanging a part to repair a serviceable event, see Starting a repair action. - 3.
-On the Exchange FRU page, select the enclosure from which you want to replace the part from the Installed Enclosure Types list. - 4.
-From the list, select the type of part you want to exchange, and click Next. - 5.
-From the list, select the location code of the part you want to exchange, and click Add. - 6.
-After the part is listed in the Pending Actions section, click Launch Procedure and follow the instructions to exchange the part.
+- 1. In the Power Systems Resources area, select the system on which you want to install a part. - 2.
+From the Actions menu, expand Service and Support > Hardware > MES Tasks > Add FRU. - 3.
+On the Add FRU page, select the system or enclosure type from the Enclosure type list. - 4.
+From the list, select the FRU type you are installing, and click Next - 5.
+From the list, select the location code for the location to install, and then click Add. - 6.
+After the part is placed in the Pending Actions section, click Launch Procedure and follow the instructions to install the part.

-Note: The SDMC might open external instructions for replacing the part.
-If so, follow those instructions to replace the part.
+Note: The SDMC might open external instructions for installing the feature.
+If so, follow those instructions to install the part.